billguastalla/visualisations/Features/FEATURES.md

 Find a way of rendering fractals in 3D: Most importantly, find out how best to wind a mesh across iteratively generated points from the above sets..

+## Visualisations: Inspiration from Physics

+Areas to look at to inspire new visualisations.

+### Differential Geometry

+Gaussian Curvature, and the Gauss-Bonnet Theorem.
+Building metrics for medium range integrals over the curvature of a surface, at a point, could yield interesting functionals.

+### Statistical Physics

+Random walks, brownian motion, Langevin equation, Monte Carlo dynamics.

+### Quantum Mechanics

+Wavefunctions, observables and time-evolution.

 # Graphics Engine Features

 ## Bloom